 On November 1, 2019, the Company announced the commencement of a 6,000-meter Phase 1 drill program.
-Two diamond drills were on site with each targeting two different areas, namely the Central and South zones.
+Two diamond drills were utilized targeting two different areas, namely the Central and South zones.
 The program concluded mid-February 2020 and the results were released on April 23, 2020.